delta-io/delta-docs/static/quickstart_docker/README.md

 #### [Optional] Query your Delta Lake table using ROAPI
-You can query your Delta Lake table with [Apache Arrow](https://github.com/apache/arrow) and [Datafusion](https://github.com/apache/arrow-datafusion) using [ROAPI](https://roapi.github.io/docs/config/dataset-formats/delta.html) which is pre-installed in this docker container.
+You can query your Delta Lake table with [Apache Arrow](https://github.com/apache/arrow) and [Datafusion](https://github.com/apache/arrow-datafusion) using [ROAPI](https://roapi.github.io/docs/config/dataset-formats/delta.html) which is pre-installed in this docker.

 > Note, If you need to do this in your environment, run the command `pip3 install roapi`